Using a remote disk with Syncrify

 - Syncrify server is running on Windows (Any Windows OS)

 - You want to use the disk on Linux/NAS

 Most NAS devices run on a stripped down version of Linux.
 Therefore, these instructions are same if you are using a NAS device or a Linux machine.

 Using UNC-style paths

-Syncrify server runs as a service on Windows machine.
-The concept of mapped drives on Windows is associated with user login - meaning when you login to your account on Windows, the OS creates this map.
+The Syncrify server runs as a service on Windows machine.
+The concept of mapped drives on Windows is associated with user login which means when you login to your account on Windows, the OS creates this map.
 Therefore, mapped drives are not available to program running as service.

 The goal of this exercise is to configure Samba on Linux so that it does not ask for a user id and password before letting a Windows machine to access its files.